All shipped from JAPAN!日本からお届けします。

 Stone-ground Uji matcha chocolate coats a bittersweet matcha biscuit, creating a balanced tea-inspired snack. (official info) Two types of matcha bring an earthy depth that matcha fans will appreciate.

-Texture: Slightly crisp, smooth coating
+Texture: crisp biscuit with a smooth coating

 Pocky Chocolate – The Timeless Classic